 Workshops – Typically of brief duration and focuses on specific issues that face college students.
 Similar to group counseling, workshop attendance is not time-limited.

-Please note: if you are currently being treated by a mental health professional (including a psychiatrist), we recommend you continue that relationship if possible; for example, by scheduling periodic appointments, phone sessions, etc. First year students may be eligible for a parking permit given availability and if they meet certain criteria.
+Please note: if you are currently being treated by a mental health professional (including a psychiatrist), we recommend you continue that relationship if possible; for example, by scheduling periodic appointments, phone sessions, teletherapy sessions, etc. First-year students may be eligible for a parking permit given availability and if they meet certain criteria.
 Learn more about parking exception requests.

 Let’s Talk – an informal, brief, non-clinical consultation with a mental health professional to access support. gain perspective, explore resources, and discuss how a referral to therapy might be helpful.